 The Foundation funds two lectures, the Sanders Lecture given at a divisional meeting of the APA by a distinguished scholar on any topic of their choosing, and a lecture on the Philosophy of Religion at the Center for the Philosophy of Religion at Rutgers University.

-On April 21, 2022, Kris McDaniel gave the 2022 Sanders Lecture, entitled “Physical Monism and the Religious Impulse,” at The Center for the Philosophy of Religion, Rutgers University, New Brunswick.
+On April 21, 2022, Kris McDaniel gave the 2022 Sanders Lecture, originally slated for 2020, entitled “Physical Monism and the Religious Impulse,” at The Center for the Philosophy of Religion, Rutgers University, New Brunswick.
 Read supplemental handout HERE.Watch Video

 In conjunction with the APA, Professor David Christensen of Brown University gave the 2017–2018 Sanders Lecture at the 2018 Eastern Division meeting in Savannah, GA.

 The third annual Sanders Lecture at the APA was given by Ned Block, Silver Professor of Philosophy, Psychology, and Neural Science at NYU.
 This lecture took place on the morning of March 3rd, 2016, during the Central Division meeting of the APA in Chicago.Read More

 The second annual Sanders Lecture was given by Peter van Inwagen, the John Cardinal O’Hara Professor of Philosophy at Notre Dame.
 The lecture titled, “The Rev’d Mr Bayes and the Life Everlasting,” was held on March 12th, 2015, at 4.30pm in the philosophy department seminar room.Watch Video

 The APA selected William Lycan to give the 2014 Sanders Lecture at the Eastern Division meeting of the APA, held in Philadelphia on December 28, 2014.
 William Lycan is the William Rand Kenan, Jr. Distinguished Professor of Philosophy at the University of North Carolina, Chapel Hill.